 However, if we really want to grow Jesus’ Church then we know, deep down, this kind of attitude is simply not okay.
-We must remember that the Kingdom is more important than the Church, and that healthy churches are… Click To TweetAdvancing God’s Kingdom means we must enter the story of those with whom we would not normally associate.
+We must remember that the Kingdom is more important than the Church, and that healthy churches are committed to the Kingdom advancing above their own agendas.
+Click To TweetAdvancing God’s Kingdom means we must enter the story of those with whom we would not normally associate.

 Healthy Christians are courageous in this way, and look for diversity in those they evangelize, disciple, and train to be leaders.
 The Kingdom has always been a diverse reality.
 We see this in the genealogy of Jesus in Matthew 1.
 Matthew goes out of the way to show that Jesus had a multicultural background!Jesus didn’t just stick with “his” people – he evangelized Samaritans and Gentiles.

 He didn’t just command his disciples to reach people who were already a part of their tribe – he called them to Jerusalem, but also to Judea, to Samaria, and to the ends of the earth!

 At the birth of the Church, when the Spirit was poured out (Acts 2), God gave gifts to people enabling them to speak of His wonders in many different languages.
 In John’s vision of the fulfillment of the Kingdom in the heavenly throne room, there are multitudes from every tribe and nation.
 The greatest church planter in the early church, Paul, made it very clear that he wanted to plant multiethnic churches, even if others resisted him.